-If a fire starts in your home it can spread rapidly, which is why the warning from your smoke alarm is critical to your survival.
-However, once a smoke alarm sounds you may only have one or two minutes to get out safely, so having an effective fire escape plan is also a must.
+If a fire starts in your home, it can spread rapidly, which is why the warning from your smoke alarm is critical to your survival.
+However, once a smoke alarm sounds, you may only have one or two minutes to get out safely, so an effective fire escape plan is also necessary.

 Install and Maintain Working Smoke Alarms

 Australian laws require all homes to install smoke alarms.
-As a minimum, there must be one fitted outside sleeping areas, with at least one on each floor of the property.
-For the best protection, they should also be installed inside all bedrooms, especially if the door is kept closed during sleep.
+At a minimum, one must be fitted outside sleeping areas, with at least one on each floor of the property.
+For the best protection, they should also be installed inside all bedrooms and interconnected, especially if the door is kept closed during sleep.

-For smoke alarms to save lives they need to be working – so be sure to test them every month.
-Replace regular batteries yearly, and if your alarm is older than 10 years, replace it altogether.
-Choose a photoelectric model with long-life lithium batteries, or upgrade to hard-wired smoke alarms if possible.
+Smoke alarms must be working to save lives, so be sure to test them every month.
+Replace regular batteries yearly; if your alarm is older than 10 years, replace it.
+Choose a photoelectric model with long-life lithium batteries or upgrade to hard-wired smoke alarms if possible.

 Draw Up Your Fire Escape Plan

-You should also take the opportunity to talk about some general fire safety tips that can help during an escape.
-This includes closing doors behind you to slow the spread of the fire and getting down low to crawl under smoke.
+You should also take the opportunity to discuss some general fire safety tips that can help during an escape.
+These include closing doors behind you to slow the spread of the fire and getting down low to crawl under smoke.

 Check and Clear Escape Routes

-It’s important to physically walk through your home and check that all exits are clear, and that windows and doors can be opened easily.
-If security bars are fitted to windows, make sure they have emergency release devices inside.
-If your home is multi-storey, emergency escape ladders can enable a safe escape.
-Keep ladders stored within easy access of the window and make sure everyone in the house knows how to use them.
+It’s essential to physically walk through your home and check that all exits are clear and that windows and doors can be opened easily.
+If security bars are fitted to windows, ensure emergency release devices are inside.
+Emergency escape ladders can enable a safe escape if your home is multi-storey.
+Keep ladders stored within easy access to the window and ensure everyone in the house knows how to use them.

 Choose a Safe Meeting Place

 Having a designated meeting place once you’ve escaped is essential.
-Pick somewhere that is a safe distance from your home, is easy to remember and can be located without too much trouble in the dark.
-This could be the mailbox, neighbours house or a street light or road sign outside your property.
-Mark it on your fire escape plan and make sure everyone knows exactly where it is so there is no confusion.
+Pick somewhere safe from your home, easy to remember, and that can be located without too much trouble in the dark.
+This could be the mailbox, neighbour’s house, streetlight, or road sign outside your property.
+Mark it on your fire escape plan and ensure everyone knows exactly where it is, so there is no confusion.

 Contacting Emergency Services

-Help all members of the family memorise 000, so that everyone can confidently phone emergency services if required.
-If you have young children, displaying the number on the fridge or notice board where they can visually see it can really help.
-Also, make sure everyone knows the house address, and that your street number is clearly identifiable from the road, either displayed on the mailbox or painted on the gutter.
+Help all family members memorise 000 so everyone can confidently phone emergency services if required.
+If you have young children, displaying the number on the fridge or notice board where they can see it can really help.
+Also, make sure everyone knows the house address and that your street number is clearly identifiable from the road, either displayed on the mailbox or painted on the gutter.

 Help Everyone Get Out Safe